 - Aren’t afraid to be uncomfortable

-In this instalment, we’ll dive into how the best mentors are life-long learners.
+In this installment, we’ll dive into how the best mentors are lifelong learners.
 This nicely ties into our last post, as these mentors are committed to being forever students, always curious and ready to learn and grow in new ways.
 Let’s take a look at how this shows up in everyday life and how it might look in your own mentoring partnership.

 1. They’re dedicated to their own success